adlnet/xAPI-Spec/xAPI.md

 ##### 4.1.2.3 Inverse Functional Identifier
 ###### Description
-An "Inverse Functional Identifier" is a value of an Agent or Identified Group that is guaranteed to only ever refer to that Agent or Identified Group.
+An Inverse Functional Identifier (IFI) is a value of an Agent or Identified Group that is guaranteed to only ever refer to that Agent or Identified Group.

 ###### Rationale
+Agents and Groups need to be uniquely identifiable in order for data to be stored and retrieved against them.
-Learning experiences become meaningless if they cannot be attributed to identifiable individuals and/or groups.
-In an xAPI Statement this is accomplished with a set of Inverse Functional Identifiers loosely inspired on the widely accepted FOAF principle (see: <a href="http://xmlns.com/foaf/spec/#term_Agent"> Friend Of A Friend</a>).
+In an xAPI Statement this is accomplished using Inverse Functional Identifiers which are loosely inspired on the widely accepted FOAF principle (see: <a href="http://xmlns.com/foaf/spec/#term_Agent"> Friend Of A Friend</a>).

 ###### Details